Image of a producer standing in a field displaying harvested grain

 What are the benefits for producers?

-Demonstrate your commitment to responsible farming practices and support the United Nations Sustainable Development Goals.
+• Demonstrate your commitment to responsible farming practices and support the United Nations Sustainable Development Goals (SDGs).

 What are the benefits for supply chain stakeholders?

-Promote a holistic approach that features rigorous criteria on food safety, environmental sustainability, workers’ well-being, production processes, and traceability.
+• Promote a holistic approach that features rigorous criteria on food safety, environment, workers’ health, safety, and welfare, production processes, and traceability.

-Enable trusted supply that meets major market demands – from food safety and biodiversity to water management and worker’s well-being.
+• Enable trusted supply that meets major market demands – from food safety to biodiversity to water management.

-Demonstrate your commitment to responsible farming practices in line with both the UN Global Compact Food and Agribusiness Principles and the UN Sustainable Development Goals.
+• Demonstrate your commitment to responsible farming practices in line with both the UN Global Compact Food and Agribusiness Principles and the UN Sustainable Development Goals (SDGs).

 Maintaining trust in GLOBALG.A.P. certification